 Classification of financial liabilities mainly remain unchanged for the Bank.
-Majority of financial liabilities continue to be measured at amortized cost (AMC).
-The criteria for designating a financial liability to be measured at fair value through profit or loss (FVTPL) are as follows:
+Majority of financial liabilities continue to be measured at amortized cost.
+The criteria for designating a financial liability to be measured at fair value through profit and loss are as follows: